Aphex Twin

 After releasing Drukqs in 2001 and completing his contract with Warp, James spent several years releasing music on his own Rephlex label, including the 2005 Analord EP series under his AFX alias and a pair of 2007 releases as the Tuss.
-In 2014, he made available a previously unreleased 1994 LP as Caustic Window.
+In 2014 he made available a previously unreleased 1994 LP as Caustic Window.
 He returned later that year with the Aphex Twin album Syro on Warp, winning the Grammy Award for Best Dance/Electronic Album.
 He has since released charting EPs including Cheetah (2016) and Collapse (2018).
+His 2023 single "Blackbox Life Recorder 21f" was nominated for the Grammy Award for Best Dance/Electronic Recording.